aklebe-laravel/market-module/README.md

 | name          | Product name.                                                                                                                                      |
 | images        | Comma separated image urls.
 Import will remember the import url and will avoid download/upload it again.
 Detached media items will not be deleted. |
 | categories    | Comma separated categories (ids, or codes).
 Previous categories not listed here will be detached.                                                  |

+Media items: If a media item with the same url in 'images' was found by this user, the existing media item will be used instead of create a new one.

 ### Category Import format